Christianity in Indonesia: Violence and discrimination against Christians

-Even after the subsiding of the Maluku conflict, Christians are victims of a minor, but regular, attacks by radical Muslim organisations such as the Islamic Defenders Front (FPI).
+Even after the subsiding of the Maluku conflict, Christians are victims of minor, but regular, attacks by radical Muslim organisations such as the Islamic Defenders Front (FPI).
 In 2005, Indonesians were shocked by the beheadings of three Christian schoolgirls, perpetrated by Muslim extremists in Sulawesi.

 On 8 February 2011, trial spectators attacked the defendant, prosecutors and judges, and Muslim rioters severely vandalised Protestant and Catholic churches, schools, and other property in Temanggung, Central Java in protest that prosecutors only demanded that the court sentence Antonius Bawengan to five years in prison (the maximum sentence permitted by law) for his alleged blasphemy against Islam via distributed leaflets.
 A local Muslim cleric allegedly demanded that Antonius receive the death penalty.
 The judge immediately sentenced Antonius to five years in prison.
 Local Muslim residents reportedly protected a Catholic priest and tried to minimise damage.
 The local Muslim cleric later received a one-year sentence for inciting the Temanggung riot.
 The Temanggung riot occurred two days after 1,500 Sunni Muslims attacked Ahmadiyya Muslims in Cikeusik, Banten, murdering three.

-On the other hand, and also in February 2011, a local FPI leader and followers each received at most a 5½-month sentence and were released based on time served after members of the group struck an HKBP pastor in the head with a wooden plank and stabbed an HKBP elder in the abdomen.
+On the other hand, and also in February 2011, a local FPI leader and followers each received at most a 5½-month sentence and were released based on time served after members of the group struck a Batak Christian Protestant Church (a.k.a.
+HKBP) pastor in the head with a wooden plank and stabbed a HKBP elder in the abdomen.
 The planned drive-by attack occurred in Bekasi, West Java while the victims were walking to a church service and related to local Muslims' objection to church construction.
 While local human rights activists expressed disappointment in the minimal sentences, no riots occurred.
 Earlier, in 2010, hundreds of FPI members had attacked congregants during an HKBP church service in Bekasi, beating many women.
 Police were on-site but provided little protection.